Not sure what to do next?

 - It’s okay – you’ve still got a goal in mind, and a plan to get there.

-Got accepted into two different courses, but can’t decide?
+Accepted into two different courses, but can’t decide?

 - It’s not really a matter of choosing one course or the other.
-The question is which one will you do first?
+The question is, which one will you do first?
 What is important for now?

 - People have lots of different careers in a lifetime.
-This one decision is not for life, it may be for the next five to 10 years only.
+This one decision is not for life, it may be for the next five to ten years only.
 Many people change careers completely three or four times during their lives.